-Personalized Learning Seminar: Junior required elective.
-All juniors are required to take one semester of Personalized Learning Seminar.
-This course allows students to complete their CIS portfolio and Service Learning Project.
+Cohort: Is a required elective.
+All students are required to take this support course.
+This course allows junior students to complete their CIS portfolio and Service Learning Project.

 Indian Education: Contact the Indian Ed office for information about tutors and other support services.

-Peer study GROUPS: Students are encouraged to form their own study groups to discuss new learning, skills, vocabulary, lectures and daily assignments.
+Peer study GROUPS virtually: Students are encouraged to form their own virtual study groups to discuss new learning, skills, vocabulary, lectures and daily assignments.